‘Rings’ Trailer Updates Classic Terror Of ‘The Ring’ For Modern Social Media Generations [Video]

 Daveigh Chase’s Days As Samara Are Over

-Daveigh Chase was creepy and dark as Samara in 2002’s The Ring, but US Weekly suggests fans shouldn’t be expecting her to reprise her role as Samara in the soon to be released Rings.
+Daveigh Chase was creepy and dark as Samara in 2002’s The Ring, but Us Weekly suggests fans shouldn’t be expecting her to reprise her role as Samara in the soon-to-be-released Rings.
 Even if Ms. Chase had shown an interest in returning as Samara, The Ring actress has grown up into a beautiful and graceful woman, leaving behind the preteen awkwardness that made her such a perfect child villain.

 Now 24 years old, Daveigh has grown into a confident actress, using the fame she earned as the infamous villain of The Ring to launch a successful career in acting.
-Fans first saw Chase without her makeup, when she received the Best Villain award at the 2003 MTV Movie Awards for her role as Samara in The Ring.
+Fans first saw Chase without her makeup when she received the Best Villain award at the 2003 MTV Movie Awards for her role as Samara in The Ring.

 Since that time, Daveigh has switched her hair color a number of times, proving she was never devoted to the dark brown hair necessary for her portrayal on The Ring.
-Chase even debuted a golden blonde do in 2013.
+Chase even debuted a golden blonde ‘do in 2013.

-Proving she’s no longer that little girl from The Ring, Ms. Chase has shared her bikini ready figure in a number of Instagram posts.
+Proving she’s no longer that little girl from The Ring, Ms. Chase has shared her bikini-ready figure in a number of Instagram posts.

-As far as her career, Chase may not be seen in Rings, but that doesn’t mean she hasn’t been active.
+As far as her career is concerned, Chase may not be seen in Rings, but that doesn’t mean she hasn’t been active.
 Aside from her recurring character on HBO’s Big Love, Chase has starred in a number of recent films, including American Romance, Jack Goes Home, and Wild in Blue.

 Rings, starring Aimee Teegarden, Vincent D’Onofrio, Johnny Galecki, and Laura Wiggins, will debut in theaters on February 3.